Top 10 Common 3D Print Issues with Pictures & How to Solve

 3. Stringing and Oozing: How to Get Rid of Fine Plastic Threads on 3D Prints

 Stringing, often referred to as oozing, occurs when thin strands of filament are left behind between different parts of a 3D printed object.
-This issue is common in FDM printing and can detract from the quality of the final product.
+This issue is common in FDM printing and can detract from the quality of the final product, especially when creating Realistic 3D Models from Pictures, where detail and precision are crucial.

 Why Stringing Happens During a Print Job